I used to be a mechanical engineer on salary, but I left my job because I wanted more proprietorship in my work.

 Different clients will have different needs and expectations as far as how often they want to meet or be updated, so keeping this in mind will prevent a 'one-size-fits-all' mindset, which provides a better experience for your client and differentiates you from your competition.

-Your client most likely doesn't care, nor will they understand, how you solved your Finite Element Analysis or hand calculation.
+Your client most likely doesn't care, nor will they understand, how you solved your Finite Element Analysis or determined centrifuge torque, nor came up with g-force calculations.
 They just want to see the results and know when it is going to be ready to produce.

 It's always a good idea to keep the future in mind, so before the entire assignment is complete, mention upcoming endeavors, it may help your client to remember you and could potentially increase your chances of being contacted for a job in the future.